bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/AzureIbizaSubscription.md

 ![Ibiza Search](./Images/Ibiza_search.png)

-3. Choose the API you are interested to create a subscription for by clicking on the API Type.
+3.Choose the API you are interested to create a subscription for by clicking on the API Type.
 In our case, choose the Language Understanding Intelligent Service (LUIS) option.
 Configure the subscription with settings including account name, pricing tiers, etc.

 ![Ibiza API Choice](./Images/Ibiza_apiChoice.png)

-4. Once you have created the API account successfully; you can view the keys generated in the (Settings->Keys) blade.
+4.Once you have created the API account successfully; you can view the keys generated in the (Settings->Keys) blade.
 These can be tested in your existing application or by following our Documentation.

 ![Ibiza Keys](./Images/Ibiza_keys.png)